artix41/blog/blog/_posts/2023-05-08-surface-code.md

 It happens that minimum-weight perfect-matching can be solved in polynomial time using the [Blossom algorithm](https://en.wikipedia.org/wiki/Blossom_algorithm), which has a worst-case complexity of $$O(n^3)$$.
 While this complexity might seem quite high, a [recent modification](https://arxiv.org/abs/2303.15933) of the Blossom algorithm, proposed by Oscar Higgott and Craig Gidney, seems to have an average complexity of $$O(n)$$.
 It also generalizes very well to the imperfect syndrome case, making it one of the best decoders out there in terms of trade-off between speed and performance (the performance will be reviewed when talking about thresholds in the last section of the post).

-You can play with the matching decoder in the following visualization:
+You can play with the matching decoder in the following visualization[^5]:

 <div style="text-align: center; margin-bottom: 10px; color: gray; font-size: 15px">
     Click on edges to add